yashints/yashints.dev/content/posts/2019/01/amazon-vc/2019-01-14-amazon-virtual-host.md

 date: 2019-01-14
 author: Yaser Adel Mehraban
 popular: true
-categories:
-  [amazon, aws, virtual concierge, virtual host]
+categories: [amazon, aws, virtual concierge, virtual host]
-tags:
-  [amazon, aws, virtual concierge, virtual host]
+tags: [amazon, aws, virtual concierge, virtual host]
 thumbnail: './amazonvc.jpg'
+cover: ./socialpreview.png
 ---

 Recently we (at [Readify](https://readify.net/)) had a chance to have a go at two very interesting problems and we decided to use a few interesting technologies to solve them.